tom-seddon/b2/doc/Building-on-OSX.md

 If the cmake settings change, `Product` > `Build` is supposed to rebuild the xcodeproj, and Xcode should then reload it, and the workflow should all be relatively convenient.
-But in practice it seems to be a bit flaky and you might have to use `Product` > `Build` a couple of times to make it work :(
+But in practice it seems to be a bit flaky; I find the build is spuriously cancelled, necessitating additional attempts.
+Sometimes it requires several goes before the build will finish.

 (I don't really think this works especially well, particularly compared to Visual Studio.
 Xcode is awful, and cmake doesn't seem to